-- reviewed and discussed our audited financial statements for the year ended January 29, 2022, with management; - discussed with KPMG, our independent registered public accounting firm, the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301 (Communications with Audit Committees); and - received from KPMG the written disclosures and the letter from KPMG required by the applicable requirements of the PCAOB regarding KPMG's communications with the Audit Committee concerning independence and has discussed with KPMG its independence.
+- · reviewed and discussed our audited financial statements for Fiscal 2022, with management; - discussed with KPMG, our independent registered public accounting firm, the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301 (Communications with Audit Committees); and - received from KPMG the written disclosures and the letter from KPMG required by the applicable requirements of the PCAOB regarding KPMG's communications with the Audit Committee concerning independence and has discussed with KPMG its independence.

-Based on these reviews and discussions and the reports of KPMG, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended January 29, 2022, for filing with the SEC.
+Based on these reviews and discussions and the reports of KPMG, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended January 28, 2023, for filing with the SEC.